dennissergeev/dennissergeev.github.io/_blog/2015-09-08-csv-to-xarray.md

     values_and_names[i]['long_name'] = s[:len(s)-iend-1]
 ```

-With the help of `xray` package documentation, I rearranged the dictionary into another dictionary of tuples.
+With the help of `xarray` package documentation, I rearranged the dictionary into another dictionary of tuples.

 ```python
 variables = dict()